 Our nation pauses once each year to celebrate a national day of thanksgiving.
 On the face of it, it sounds like a good idea – but it is religiously somewhat silly.
 We are to be a people of thanksgiving.
-Every day is thanksgiving day for the child of God.
+Every day is Thanksgiving day for the child of God.
 We are instructed in Scripture to give thanks always, to thank God with all our prayers, to rejoice with thanksgiving, and to praise God for all His blessings – both temporal and spiritual.
-To simply set aside merely a single day is unthinkable.
+Simply setting aside a single day is unthinkable.

-Then there is the second question about encouraging everyone to thank whatever deity they might worship.
-It seems that on this one day we are expected to pretend as a nation that all Gods are real, or all gods are equivalent, or all gods are the same God, which seems to me to be a denial of our faith.
-Look, for example, at the various communities' ecumenical Thanksgiving services in which all the churches are expected to gladly participate.
-Does that meal mean that on this holiday theology doesn't matter?
+Then there is the question of encouraging everyone to thank whatever deity they might worship.
+It seems as though on this one day we pretend as a nation that all Gods are real, or all gods are equivalent, or all gods are the same God, which seems to me to be a denial of our faith.

-Of course, most people don t think that way, and, frankly, most people don't really take time to give thanks.
-Our nation has made this the holiday of parades and football games, at least until Covid.
-Many people limit their thanksgiving thanks to the table prayer at the big meal — if they think to do it there.
-This year the Governor is trying to keep us from even going there.
+Of course, most people don t think that way, and, frankly, most people don't really take the time to give thanks.
+Our nation has made this the holiday of parades and football games.
+Many people limit their thanksgiving to the table prayer at the big meal if they think to do it there.
+It makes one wonder if many people forget even to say grace before their meals in general.

-So why do we Lutherans celebrate this day with a special church service?
+So why do we celebrate this day?
 Because we have so much to give thanks for!
-Plus, we, of all people, know better than most people what it is that God has done for us and how richly He has blessed us!
-I mean, if those who do not know God and His love will pause for a moment on this day to offer some sort of thanksgiving to the air, we who do know God will surely take time to worship Him in the holy assembly of the saints, and to gather as His holy priesthood to offer our thanksgiving in public – where the whole world may come and see how God's people truly give thanks!
+Plus, we, of all people, will not be seen as those who do not care to thank God, for we know better than most who God is, what it is that God has done for us, and how richly He has blessed us!
+I mean, if those who do not know God and His love will pause for a moment on this day to offer some sort of thanksgiving to the air, we who do know God will surely take time to worship Him in the holy assembly of the saints, and to gather as His holy priesthood to pay our debt of thanksgiving in public – where the whole world may see how God's people truly give thanks!

-Our Old Testament text speaks about God's goodness and faithfulness, but it really doesn't say anything about giving thanks.
-You will notice that the text doesn't even use the word "Thanks," or "thanksgiving," or even the word "praise."
-Nonetheless, it actually describes real thanksgiving.
+Our text speaks about God's goodness and faithfulness, but it really doesn't say anything about giving thanks.
+You will notice that the text doesn't even use the word "Thanks," "thanksgiving," or even the word "praise."
+Nonetheless, it actually describes real Thanksgiving.
 And our theme, this morning, is, Let Us Give Thanks.

 The verse that describes genuine thanksgiving is verse 24.
 "The LORD is my portion," says my soul, "Therefore I have hope in Him."
 Those few words tell us how to give God thanks.
 We give God thanks by confessing Him and trusting in Him.

 The Lord is my portion, says my soul.
-That is a confession.
-It is a confession of faith that sees the Lord as the Giver of all that is good.
-He is the Source of our riches – and we are rich, even if you don t feel that way.
-Let's look at that truth: many people in the world have only the clothing they wear.
-When they flee as refugees, many can carry all their belongings in their arms or in a cart which they can pull.
+That is confession.
+It is a confession of faith that sees the Lord as the Giver of every good.
+He is where our riches have come from – and we are rich, even if you don t feel that way.
+Many people in the world have only the clothing they wear.
+When they flee as refugees, they can carry all their belongings in their arms or in a cart which they can pull.
 We cannot.
 And very few of us have ever had to flee as refugees.

 Because God loves you so much, He sent His Son into the world to be a man.
 Because of His great compassion, He placed His Son under the burden of the Law – with the same promise of eternal life if He kept it, and the same – and to us more familiar – curse that if He should sin, He would die both physically and eternally.
-He desired our good and our salvation so much that Jesus never surrendered to temptation – and He faced it more directly at times, and more subtly at other times – than we have.
-He kept the Law without flaw or failure and kept Himself pure and holy.
+He desired our good and our salvation so much that Jesus never surrendered to temptation – and He faced it more directly than we, and more subtly than we have.
+He kept the Law and kept Himself pure and holy.

-And because God so loved the world, He gave His only begotten Son to die in our place, to take our sins and be punished for them.
+And because God so loved the world, He gave His only begotten Son to die in our place, to take on our sins and be punished for them.
 "He became sin for us, who knew no sin of His own, that we might become the righteousness of God in Him."
-He paid the price, and now He declares that we are forgiven, freed from the punishment and penalty of our sins, removed from the power of sin to threaten and the power of the Law to force and coerce our behavior, and no longer accounted as guilty or as enemies in the eyes of God.
+He paid the price, and now He declares that we are forgiven, freed from the punishment and penalty of our sins, removed from the power of sin to threaten and the power of the Law to force and coerce our behavior.

-To those who know these truths - and believe that God did these things - and raised Jesus from the dead, and who trust God to do the wonderful things He has promised to do because of Jesus, to them God gives eternal life and salvation.
-And every little bit of all of these blessings comes to us because of the good will and the overwhelming love which God has for us.
+To those who know these truths and believe that God did these things, and raised Jesus from the dead, and who trust God to do the wonderful things He has promised to do because of Jesus, to them God gives eternal life and salvation.
+And every little bit of all of these blessings comes to us because of the goodwill and the overwhelming love that God has for us.

 So, yes, the Lord is my portion!
 He is the one sure thing in this world.
 His love is proven over and over again in the furnace of affliction and shines forth in the sheer wonder of His gift.
+How can we help but confess such a good God and such a rich and giving Father?
 How can we do anything but thank Him?
 Let us give thanks!
 And the truest thanksgiving we can give is to know Him as He reveals Himself in His Word, and confess out loud, not just in church but in my daily life that the Lord is my portion, and I owe all that I have and all that I am to Him!

-How sad it is to consider how few who claim to know Him take the time on Thanksgiving to gather with His saints to worship and demonstrate by their worship that the Lord is truly their portion.
-The nation, an institution which cannot be Christian, can set the day aside to give thanks, but the people of God often cannot be bothered.
+How sad it is to consider how few of those who claim to know Him take the time on Thanksgiving to gather with His saints to worship Him and demonstrate by their worship that the Lord is truly their portion.
+The nation, an institution that cannot be Christian, can set the day aside to give thanks, but the people of God often cannot be bothered.
 How can His children treat Him so?